 Two hundred years ago New York’s Hudson River teemed with sturgeon.
 At night, the sound of the eight-foot fish leaping from the water and splashing back down would mystify seamen and onlookers ashore.
 Over the years, the sturgeon moved north up the Hudson to make room for the onrush of urbanization.
 In time, the sturgeon population thinned and the Hudson, once the top caviar producing river in the world, stopped producing the fish altogether.

 In the 20th century caviar production became focused in the Caspian Basin, and to Americans, it became the food of tsars and shahs.
 But those regions were depleted, too, after the fall of the Soviet Union.
 Today, the world’s finest caviar comes from open-pen aquafarms.
 Pearl Street Caviar is reconnecting sturgeon roe to its origins.
-Setting out from Brooklyn, we found an aquafarm partner on a pristine lake in central Asia, then we prepare the caviar locally and deliver it to our friends here.
+Setting out from Brooklyn, we found an aquafarm partner on the pristine Thousand Islands Lake in central Asia, then we prepare the caviar locally and deliver it to our friends here.